New Construction/Renovations/Inspection Requests

 |Deviation From Approved Plans - Revised Plans Needed |

 It is required that the construction matches approved plans.
-If changes are made to construction or systems, plans must be revised through the County Permit Application Center.
+If changes are made to construction or systems, plans must be revised through the County Permit Center.
 Revised approved plans with stamp and signature must be on site for inspections.
 Failure to have revised approved plans on site will delay your inspection process.
 Deviations without revised approved plans require approval of the Fire Marshal.

 Permits Required (related to Fire Marshal Inspections)